maxdrib/eks-anywhere/designs/capi-resources-custom-namespace.md

 * As a EKS-A cluster administrator I want to quickly and easily query resources for a given cluster so that I can more easily troubleshooting cluster issues with many workload clusters present
 * As an EKS-A cluster administrator, I want to be able to perform cluster upgrades without having to move all the cluster resources onto the bootstrap cluster
 * As a cluster administrator I'd like to be able to specify exactly which namespace the components go in (and have EKS-A stop me if I try to put it in default or kube-system)
+* As a cluster administrator, I would like to extend the OwnerRef chain to include my own higher level cluster resources which are built on top of the EKS-A Cluster resource.
+It's only possible to add OwnerRefs to resources within the same namespace.
+There is an inconsistency with allowing the eks-a cluster to be in any namespace so it should be possible to extend that to my own resources as well

 ### Statement of Scope